Dissolvable (absorbable) stitches (sutures) are used to close wounds or surgical incisions, typically inside the body.

 Procedures that might use dissolvable stitches include the following.

 Dissolvable stitches are used after tooth extraction, such as wisdom tooth removal, to tack the gum tissue flap back into its original place.
 A curved suture needle is used, and the number of stitches required is based upon the size of the tissue flap and each individual’s needs.

 Some doctors prefer staples while others prefer dissolvable stitches after cesarean delivery.
 You may wish to discuss the pros and cons of each with your doctor prior to your delivery to determine which type is best for you.

-A randomized, clinical trial conducted at three U.S. hospitals found that women who had C-sections with dissolvable stitches had a 57 percent decrease in wound complications over women who had their wounds closed with staples.
+A conducted at three U.S. hospitals found that women who had C-sections with dissolvable stitches had a 57 percent decrease in wound complications over women who had their wounds closed with staples.

 Breast cancer tumor removal